-Children's Centre staff are not permitted to use personal equipment capable of recording images, moving images or sounds and those used for accessing the internet such as mobile phones, cameras, video cameras and laptops during work time in those areas designated for use by children.
+Children's Centre staff are not permitted to use any personal device capable of recording images, moving images or sounds including those used for accessing the internet during work time in those areas designated for use by children.

-The use of personal mobile phones is limited to staff areas for example the staff room and should be in line with the agreed online safety and acceptable use policies in school.
+The use of personal mobile phones is limited to staff areas for example the staff room and should be in line with the agreed online safety and acceptable use policies in school which must cover how mobile phones, cameras and other electronic devices with imaging and sharing capabilities are used in the setting.